reimandlab/ActivePathways/README.md

 The scores_direction and constraints_vector parameters are provided in the merge_p_values() and ActivePathways() functions to incorporate this directional penalty into the data fusion and pathway enrichment analyses.

 The parameter constraints_vector is a vector that allows the user to represent the expected relationship between the input omics datasets.
 The vector size is n_datasets.
 Values include +1, -1, and 0.
+The constraints_vector should reflect the expected *relative* directional relationship between datasets.
+For example, the constraints_vector values c(-1,1) and c(1,-1) are functionally identical.
+When combining datasets that contain both directional datatypes (eg gene or protein expression, gene promoter methylation) and non-directional datatypes (eg gene mutational burden, ChIP-seq), we can define the relative relationship between directional datatypes with the values 1 and -1 while setting the value of non-directional datatypes to 0.

 The parameter scores_direction is a matrix that reflects the directions that the genes/transcripts/protein show in the data.
 The matrix size is n_genes * n_datasets, that is the same size as the P-value matrix.
 This is a numeric matrix, but only the signs of the values are accounted for.